Text below updated to correct cost of bus tickets and remove references to the now-abandoned Cambridgeshire Autonomous Metro (CAM).

 Inequitable use of public money

-By comparison, weekly Multibus tickets, valid on most bus services for the whole of Cambridgeshire, cost £4.70 per day.
-The annual cost over ten years is also more than double the £2.2m the County Council currently spends on subsidising bus services in Cambridgeshire.
+By comparison, weekly bus tickets start at £15.
+So, for the same amount of public money, three times as many people would benefit if the money were spent on providing free bus travel.
+The cost of the P&R, spread over ten years, is also more than double the £2.2m the County Council currently spends on subsidising bus services in Cambridgeshire.

 The social benefits of the Park & Ride are already negative.
 Therefore, there is no justification for permitting an incursion on this scale into the Green Belt, in close proximity to the ecologically important River Cam and BCN Wildlife Trust Trumpington Meadows reserve.